Danvers Police Search For Driver Who Hit Gas Pump, Sparking Fire

-DANVERS (CBS) – Danvers Police are searching for the driver who crashed into a gas pump, sparked a fire and took off overnight.
+DANVERS (CBS) – Danvers Police said they’ve found the pickup truck involved in a hit-and-run crash that caused a gas pump to explode into flames overnight.
+But, they’re still looking for the driver.

-It happened around 1:20 a.m.
+The crash happened around 1:20 a.m.
 Friday at the Gulf station on Route 1 near the Topsfield line.

 The clerk told reporters a white pickup truck slammed into a gasoline pump and then sped away.
+The truck, a 2017 white Chevrolet Silverado with out-of-state plates, was found hours later in Topsfield, police said.

-Madhu Sudan Rana said he heard a loud bang and saw a burst of light.
-Flames and thick black smoke broke out, but the station’s suppression system was triggered, setting an alarm.
+The clerk, Madhu Sudan Rana, said he heard a loud bang and saw a burst of light when the crash happened.
+Flames and thick black smoke broke out, but the gas station’s suppression system was triggered, setting an alarm.
 It put out most of the fire before firefighters arrived.

 “Oh my God, it was so bad, so bad, the gas, bad,” Rana said.